FOR THE FUTURE

 TrustEnergy is a business group with a strong presence in the energy sector in Portugal.

-Bases its activity in electricity generation by exploiting a diverse portfolio of energy sources – renewables, natural gas and coal.
+Bases its activity in electricity generation by exploiting a diverse portfolio of energy sources – renewables and natural gas.
 It owns assets with proven reliability and technical performance.

 Its purpose is to produce electricity in a safe and efficient manner, with due respect for the environment and at a competitive price.

-To do so, it manages a diversified set of assets that combines the benefits of renewable energy with the competitiveness of coal and the flexibility and efficiency of natural gas.
+To do so, it manages a diversified set of assets that combines the benefits of renewable energy and the flexibility and efficiency of natural gas.

 With a total installed capacity of around 3 000 MW, TrustEnergy is the second largest player in the Portuguese electricity sector and the fourth on the wind segment.